Home theater

 sudo apt install kodi-pvr-iptvsimple

-• Ensure the video acceleration API initializes correctly during Kodi startup.
+• Ensure the video acceleration API is initialized correctly during Kodi startup.
 To add the user to the groups, please use the following command:

 sudo usermod -a -G cdrom,audio,render,video,plugdev,users,dialout,dip,input username